Alabama Butterfly Atlas

 Host and Nectar Plants

-Violets (Viola spp.) are reported throughout its range.
+Violets (Viola spp.) are reported throughout the range

-Common Blue Violet has been documented in Alabama but other violets may also be used.
+The following has been documented in Alabama, but other violets may also be used:

 For more information about these plants, please visit the Alabama Plant Atlas using the links above.